Custom Built Websites vs. Templates - Which Is Right For You?

 Posted at Aug 27, 2020 11:01:00 AM by THAT Agency | Share

-So you've decided that it's time for a website redesign.
-A question that often comes up at the beginning of this process is whether to use a template or to have a design custom built just for you.
-There are pros and cons of each and it also depends a lot of the specifics of your needs to decide which is right for you.
+So you've decided that it's time for a website redesign (or a brand-new website) for your business.
+A question that often comes up at the beginning of this process is whether to use a template or go with a custom built website made just for you.
+There are pros and cons to each.
+The following article can help you evaluate your specific business needs to decide which path is ultimately the right one for you.

-As you begin this process as with much of the rest of your website redesign, think carefully about your needs.
-Are your needs relatively simple or is there specific functionality or customization that may be needed.
-If this is the case then a custom website may be the right solution for you.
-On the other hand, if your website is a brochure type website with no customization or special functionality needed you may be fine going with a template as the base for your new website.
+Are your goals for the site relatively simple or is there specific functionality or customization that may be needed?
+If the latter is the case, then a custom built website may be the right solution for you.
+On the other hand, if your website is a brochure-type website with no customization or special functionality needed, you may be fine going with a template as the base for your new website.

 As you consider your website redesign, think carefully about what your new website must accomplish and be sure to weigh the following pros and cons: